Beko fridge freezer fire risk: Q&A

 Beko fridge freezer fire alert

-A fault has been identified with the defrost timer, which can fail and overheat.
-The LFB says the problem happens when water gets into the timer switch, which can lead to an electrical malfunction - 'resulting in plastic components and other highly flammable insulation inside the appliance catching on fire'.
+A fault was identified with the defrost timer, which can fail and overheat.
+The London Fire Brigade said the problem happens when water gets into the timer switch, which can lead to an electrical malfunction 'resulting in plastic components and other highly flammable insulation inside the appliance catching on fire'.

 Fires involving any sort of fridge freezer develop rapidly and produce a large amount of toxic smoke.

 Which Beko fridge freezer models are affected?